Section 8.5: Maintenance of Chapter Charter

 - Maintain chapter incorporation and affiliate agreements with ASSP headquarters.

-- Nominate and elect chapter officers and delegate(s) according to chapter bylaws.
+- Nominate and elect chapter officers and Advisory Group members according to chapter bylaws.
 The president and president-elect must each be a professional member or member of ASSP for at least one year prior to election.

 - Establish and maintain current bylaws conforming in principle to the current ASSP model chapter bylaws and approved by the regional vice president for the chapter and each section of the chapter.